-Daniel Little is the fifth and longest serving chancellor at the University of Michigan-Dearborn, having led the campus since July 2000.
+Daniel Little is the fifth and longest-serving chancellor at the University of Michigan-Dearborn, having led the campus since July 2000.
 He also serves as professor of philosophy at UM-Dearborn and as professor of sociology at UM-Ann Arbor.

-Under his leadership the university stands at record enrollment, with just over 9,100 students.
+Under his leadership, the university stands at record enrollment with just over 9,100 students.
 The campus’s undergraduate minority enrollment has increased to 26 percent, and the campus has built a welcoming and inclusive campus environment.

 The campus’s first residential student option since the 1980s has opened and the campus has been transformed with many new buildings and major renovations to facilities.

-Under Little’s guidance UM-Dearborn has developed into a strong metropolitan university, with a particular focus on metropolitan Detroit.
+Under Little’s guidance, UM-Dearborn has developed into a strong metropolitan university with a particular focus on metropolitan Detroit.
 UM-Dearborn has cultivated meaningful relationships between the university and its surrounding community in terms of scholarship, research and service, and faculty, students, and staff are involved in several hundred different community-based organizations.

 Previous positions of academic leadership include service as vice president for academic affairs at Bucknell University (1996-2000) and as associate dean of the faculty at Colgate University (1993-96).
 He served as professor of philosophy at Colgate and Bucknell, with teaching experience as well at Wellesley College and the University of Wisconsin-Parkside.

 Little received his A.B. in philosophy and B.S. in mathematics from the University of Illinois in 1971 and his Ph.D. in philosophy from Harvard University in 1977.
 His research interests fall within the philosophy and methodology of the social sciences.
-He has presented research papers and seminars in numerous universities in Europe, China, and India.
+He has presented research papers and seminars at numerous universities in Europe, China, and India.